dashohoxha/killercoda-scenarios/linux-cli/lesson10/step3.md

    `echo $foo`{{execute}}

-   We have a shell expanssion here, and it is the same as: `echo yes`
+   We have a shell expansion here, and it is the same as: `echo yes`

    `echo $foo1`{{execute}}

    It is the first time that the shell sees the variable `foo1`, however it does not complain but just creates it and gives it an empty value.
-This means that we should be careful with spelling the names of the valiables, otherwise we may get strange results.
+This means that we should be careful with spelling the names of the variables, otherwise we may get strange results.

    `touch foo.txt`{{execute}}